Local mail issues,

 NONE of the stamps issued for ANY Russian province or republic is official.

-But not all of the stamps alledgedly issued by the newly independent former Soviet republics are official, either; unofficial issues for Georgia, Kirchisia / Kyrgyzstan, Tadjikistan, Turkmenistan, etc, are plentiful.
+But not all of the stamps alledgedly issued by the newly independent former Soviet republics are official, either; unofficial issues for Georgia, Kirgizia / Kyrgyzstan, Tadjikistan, Turkmenistan, etc, are plentiful.

 Many 'stamps' have also been printed for countries with no properly functional postal authorities, such as Somalia and Afghanistan.
 Stamps labeled 'Somali Republic', 'Somaliland', and 'Afghan Post' are all unofficial.